Bhindi ki Sabji | भिंडी की सब्जी | Bhindi Fry

 • Once you see the bhindi or okra soften up a bit, add turmeric powder and chopped green chilli

-• Keep frying them till they reduce and turn dark brown in colour
+• Keep frying them till they reduce and turn dark brown

-• At this stage, it won’t be slimy at all so now you should add salt.
+• At this stage, it won’t be slimy at all, so now you should add salt.
 Give it a very good mix and turn off the heat.

 • Drizzle some lemon juice and serve hot with hot rotis or chapatis, or dal & rice